jina-ai/MCP/README.md

 When you are uncertain about knowledge, or the user doubts your answer, always use Jina MCP tools to search and read best practices and latest information.
 Use search_arxiv and read_url together when questions relate to theoretical deep learning or algorithm details.
 Use search_ssrn for social sciences, economics, law, and finance research. search_web, search_arxiv, and search_ssrn cannot be used alone - always combine with read_url or parallel_read_url to read from multiple sources.
 Remember: every search must be complemented with read_url to read the source URL content.
 For maximum efficiency, use parallel_* versions of search and read when necessary.
 ```

+### Why is my content truncated?

+Claude Code, Claude Desktop, and Cursor enforce a fixed 25k token limit on MCP tool responses.
+To prevent these clients from rejecting large responses entirely, this server applies a token guardrail specifically for `read_url` and `parallel_read_url` tools when connecting from these clients.
+For a single large content item, the text is truncated proportionally to fit within the token budget.
+For responses containing multiple items, the server keeps items in order until adding the next item would exceed the limit, then stops there.
+This ensures the response always fits within client constraints while preserving as much content as possible.
+Other clients like OpenAI Codex have configurable limits (`tool_output_token_limit` in config) so no server-side truncation is applied.

+### Using parallel tools vs singleton tools with arrays

+Claude Code recently started preferring `parallel_*` tools (like `parallel_search_web`, `parallel_read_url`) for concurrent operations.
+However, models like Qwen3-Next prefer calling singleton tools with multiple queries in an array.
+Both approaches work: the singleton versions (`search_web`, `search_arxiv`, `search_ssrn`, `read_url`) accept either a single string or an array of strings for the query/url parameter.
+When given an array, these tools automatically execute all queries in parallel internally, producing the same concurrent behavior as explicitly calling `parallel_*` tools.
+Use whichever style your model prefers.

 ## Developer Guide

 ### Local Development